-Top Clinton Aide Turns Up Dead Before Congressional Testimony on Private Email Server-Reported as Fiction!
+Top Clinton Aide Turns Up Dead Before Testifying on Private Email Server-Reported as Fiction!

 Just days after being summoned to appear before Trey Gowdy’s congressional committee to testify about Hillary Clinton’s email server, one of her aides was found dead at home of “natural causes.”

 Johnston Wilson McGill, 34, was pronounced dead on his couch by a private doctor after suffering an apparent heart attack.
 A spokesman for Clinton’s former campaign said that Huma Abedin, Clinton’s deputy campaign coordinator, found McGill when she stopped by for coffee to discuss Clinton’s plans for a run for Mayor of New York.